mouseroot/AppKit/README.md

 +	Sessions - class to manage user sessions
 +	Router - class to handle web routing
 +	Main - Main Appkit class
-+	.htacess - Important apache config file that tell apache what todo when a route is hit by a browser
++	.htaccess - Important apache config file that tell apache what todo when a route is hit by a browser

 ## TODO
 +	commandline/advanced web routing.